Your Legal Guide To Class-Action Lawsuits

-- the disputed issues are common to all members of the class, and
+- The disputed issues are common to all members of the class.

-There are different kind of class action lawsuits, but in most cases resolution of the lawsuit by either settlement or judgment is binding on all members of the class certified by the Court.
-If members of a class will be bound by the case’s outcome, they are given notice of the class action lawsuit and an opportunity to decide whether to participate.
-The primary procedural rules governing class action lawsuits are found in Federal Rule of Civil Procedure 23.
+There are different kinds of class-action lawsuits, but in most cases, resolution of the lawsuit by either settlement or judgment is binding on all members of the class certified by the court.
+If members of a class will be bound by the case’s outcome, they are given notice of the class-action lawsuit and an opportunity to decide whether to participate.
+The primary procedural rules governing class-action lawsuits are found in Federal Rule of Civil Procedure 23.

 Some examples of class action lawsuits include claims by:

-In many cases, each affected individual may have a relatively small amount of damages so that the cost of an individual lawsuit would be far greater than the value of the claim.
-Some corporations count on the fact that many consumers simply will not notice their deceptive and unfair practices or that even if they do notice those practices the cost and hassle involved in seeking a remedy will discourage most consumers from pursuing a claim.
-Without the class action mechanism, such companies have no incentive to refrain from fraudulent conduct.
-Thus, the class action lawsuit provides an invaluable deterrent against corporate misconduct.
+In many cases, each affected individual may have a relatively small amount of damage so that the cost of an individual lawsuit would be far greater than the value of the claim.
+Some corporations count on the fact that many consumers simply will not notice their deceptive and unfair practices or that even if they do notice those practices, the cost and hassle involved in seeking a remedy will discourage most consumers from pursuing a claim.
+Without the class-action mechanism, such companies have no incentive to refrain from fraudulent conduct.
+Thus, the class-action lawsuit provides an invaluable deterrent against corporate misconduct.

-There is an unfortunate perception among some in the public, sown by powerful corporate interests, that the lawyers in class actions, both the defense lawyers (who work for hourly fees regardless of the outcome) and plaintiffs’ lawyers (who work on contingency), are the real winners in class actions.
+There is an unfortunate perception among some in the public, sown by powerful corporate interests, that the lawyers in class actions, both the defense lawyers (who work for hourly fees regardless of the outcome) and plaintiffs’ lawyers (who work on contingency), are the real winners.
 Don’t believe it for a second.

 This image is spread by organizations and large corporations that want to undermine the ability of consumers to fight corporate misconduct.
-To appreciate this fact, you need only ask a simple question – am I better off due to the fact that all of the large companies I do business with (such as your cell phone provider, your bank, your insurance company, your power company) have a meaningful financial incentive to think twice about implementing a policy designed to rip me off?
+To appreciate this fact, you need to only ask a simple question – am I better off due to the fact that all of the large companies I do business with (such as your cellphone provider, your bank, your insurance company, your power company) have a meaningful financial incentive to think twice about implementing a policy designed to rip me off?
 You most definitely are better off, because the fact is that companies routinely make such calculations about whether they will gain more by acting unethically or by following the law.
-The potential exposure from a class action lawsuit is a serious factor in these calculations.
-Accordingly, it is important for all of us that we vigorously maintain the class action mechanism and defend the ability of ordinary people to vindicate their rights against increasingly large and powerful companies.
+The potential exposure from a class-action lawsuit is a serious factor in these calculations.
+Accordingly, it is important for all of us that we vigorously maintain the class-action mechanism and defend the ability of ordinary people to vindicate their rights against increasingly large and powerful companies.